 Ensure that two-factor authentication (2FA) is enabled on your CM.com account.
-This feature substantially decreases the likelihood of unauthorized access compared to an account protected solely with a username and password.
+This feature substantially decreases the likelihood of unauthorised access compared with an account that is protected solely with a username and password.
 Find instructions on our customer service page.

-Create a complex password or passphrase using words, numbers, symbols, and upper and lower letters.
-Avoid using personal information or commonly used words in the dictionary.
+Create a complex password or even a passphrase using a combination of words, numbers, symbols, and upper and lower letters.
+Avoid using personal information or words that can be found in the dictionary.

 Set a limit to your monthly credit amount and increase it when needed for a campaign by contacting your CM.com account manager.
 When you reach 75% of your credit, you will automatically be notified by email.
 When 100% is reached, your account will be temporarily suspended and reactivated once the outstanding invoices are settled.